Change RTT settings for accessibility on Mac

 If a number isn’t specified, your carrier’s default relay service is used.

-When RTT phone calls are enabled on your Mac, the RTT button is shown—for example, in a card in the Contacts app or in FaceTime—to indicate that you can make an RTT call.
+When RTT phone calls are enabled on your Mac, the RTT button is shown in Contacts when you move the pointer over a contact’s phone number to indicate that you can make an RTT call.
 Depending on your network environment, an RTT call may be downgraded to a TTY call.

 Important: When making an emergency call in the U.S. on your Mac, special characters or tones are sent to alert the operator.
 The operator’s ability to receive or respond to these tones can vary depending on your location.
 Apple doesn’t guarantee that the operator will be able to receive or respond to an RTT call.